rrhh1/Discord-File-Manager/README.md

 1. Open `.env.sample` file in `X:/path/to/project/server/samples`
 2. Follow direction in file, modify as needed
-3. Renamed copied file as `.env` and move outside of sample folder to `X:/path/to/project/server`
+3. Rename copied file as `.env` and move outside of sample folder to `X:/path/to/project/server`

 #### Encryption Key Creation

 To generate values for the `Encryption_Key` and `Encryption_IV` variables:

-You can use the python script `GenerateEncryptionKeys.py` in `X:/path/to/project/server` if you have python installed.
+You can use the python script `GenerateEncryptionKeys.py` in `X:/path/to/project/server` if you have python installed

 OR

-Generate them through your own means.
+Generate them through your own means

 ### Building Project